 She quickly shares that I’m the third coach that has been in to work with her, and although she knows that I have to do my job, she’s fine and really doesn’t see how I can help her.
 A CLASS observer was in her room last week, and she doesn’t understand what the big deal is.
 She’s been teaching for over 10 years and she’s tried it all.
 So, anything I have to share with her is stuff she’s already heard."

 Have we not all encountered a “Ms. Linda” in our roles as coaches?
 That teacher that just seems resistant to your help, or is hesitant to change her practice?
 Resistance to coaching can take many forms.
-You might encounter a teacher who is direct, making it clear she doesn’t want your help, such as Ms. Linda.
-Or you may find a teacher who is passive, putting off your meetings and recommendations, or acting like she’s open to coaching but never actually changing her behavior.
+You might encounter a teacher who is direct, making it clear they don't want your help, such as Ms. Linda.
+Or you may find a teacher who is passive, putting off your meetings and recommendations, or acting like they're open to coaching but never actually changing their behavior.
 While this can be frustrating, you shouldn’t assume the teacher is to blame.

 Here’s how to get to the bottom of what’s going on, so that you can help even the teacher least willing to be coached.

 I cannot stress how important this is in a coach/teacher relationship, or any relationship for that matter.
-Forming a relationship can be more challenging in an online platform, such as myTeachstone, but certainly not impossible.
+Forming a relationship can be more challenging in an online platform, but certainly not impossible.

 It’s easy to assume the resistant teacher is simply irrational or difficult.
 But there is typically a logical, perfectly reasonable explanation for how the teacher is behaving.
-Perhaps the trust has not been developed just yet, or she feels like you don’t appreciate all the effort she makes.
-It could also be that the teacher hasn’t had a good experience with coaching in the past.
+Perhaps the trust has not been developed just yet, or they feel like you don’t appreciate all the effort they make.
+It could also be that they haven't had a good experience with coaching in the past.
 You might also see resistance if the teacher hasn’t bought into the process.

 It’s not enough to contemplate the reasons why a teacher might be hesitant to coaching, but you should ask her.